StackStorm/st2docs/docs/source/troubleshooting/purging_old_data.rst

   * trace objects older than 20 days
   * rule enforcement objects older than 25 days
   * workflow execution objects older than 18 days
-  * task execution objects older than 19 days
+  * workflow task execution objects older than 19 days

 The lowest supported TTL is 7 days.
 If you need to delete old data more frequently, check the manual purge scripts below.